 - Empower students to care for nature and help safeguard Victoria's protected places

-The Teaching and Learning Packs below can be used as full unit of work however teachers are encouraged to adapt and use the activity ideas to suit their students’ needs, inquiries and interests.
+Download the free Park Explorers Teaching and Learning Resource Packs.
+These packs can be used as a full unit of work however teachers are encouraged to adapt and use the activity ideas that suit their students' needs, inquiries and interests.

 Picture Story Books

-A list of picture story books that support the themes within the Park Explorers program.
+A list of Parks Victoria recommended picture story books that support the themes within the Park Explorers program.

-Animal hero literacy resources help emergent and fluent readers to love where they live, develop connections between people and places, and understand how to care for both habitats and species.
+Animal hero literacy resources help emergent and fluent readers to build connections to places and understand how to care for both habitats and species.